HQSquantumsimulations/qoqo_examples/documentation/src/conventions.md

 * `gate`: an `operation` that can be applied on a qubit to carry out a specific computational task, for example an operation given by a rotation gate (e.g. `RotateZ`).
 Mathematically speaking, a gate can be represented by a matrix.
 Sometimes we might use gate, operation and gate operation interchangeably throughout the documentation.
 * `qubit`: the smallest unit of data that a quantum computer can process and store.
 If referring to a mathematical representation, a qubit can be written in form of a vector.
 * `Circuit`: is a an element that includes a sequence of gate operations applied on the involved qubits.
-A Circuit can be interpreted as a helper object (in qoqo: an array) without a physical manifistation.
+A Circuit can be interpreted as an iterable helper object without a physical manifistation.
 It can be used as a schematic representation of the system.

 ## Qubit states